 What You Should Do to Improve Japanese?

-Just like learning English, you should surround yourself with Japanese.
+Just like how you learned your language, you should surround yourself with Japanese.

 An Easy Way to Surround Yourself with Japanese